SeaFD/NonlinearRockAndRoll/README.md

 - **Hydrodynamic Model**: Nonlinear hydrodynamic modeling framework with validated coefficients for wave energy converter dynamics
 - **Detection System**: Real-time parametric instability detection using advanced signal processing techniques
-- **Validated Coefficients**: Pre-computed hydrodynamic parameters from experimental and CFD validation studies
+- **Validated Coefficients**: Pre-computed hydrodynamic parameters from experimental validation studies

-## Contents

-- `HydrodynamicModel.zip`: Complete MATLAB implementation of nonlinear hydrodynamic model with validated coefficients
-- `DetectionSystem.zip`: Real-time parametric resonance detection algorithm with example datasets

-## Associated Publications
+## Associated Publication

+This model and analysis toolkit is described in detail in the following publication:

+**Davidson, J., & Kalmar-Nagy, T.** (2020).
+A real-time detection system for the onset of parametric resonance in wave energy converters. *Journal of Marine Science and Engineering*, 8(10), 819. [https://doi.org/10.3390/jmse8100819](https://doi.org/10.3390/jmse8100819)

-This code supports peer-reviewed research on parametric resonance in wave energy converters.
-If you use this software in your research, please cite the relevant publications available in the repository documentation.
+**If you use this model and analysis toolkit in your research, please cite the above publication.**

 ## Requirements